We represent 12 organizations—not every plan available in your area. Read full Medicare disclosure

 • A health and nutrition screening so staff can tailor your food package

-You may be eligible if you live in New York State, fall into a WIC category, meet income rules or categorical eligibility, and have a nutritional risk assessed at your appointment—staff make that determination; you do not need to diagnose yourself.
+You may be eligible if you live in New York State, fall into a WIC category, meet income rules or categorical eligibility, and have nutritional risk assessed at your appointment—staff make that determination; you do not need to diagnose yourself.

 NYS WIC serves people who are pregnant; up to six months after pregnancy ends; or up to 12 months if they are breastfeeding or chestfeeding.
-Exact category lengths and food packages can depend on your situation; staff explain what applies to you.
+Exact category lengths and food packages depend on your situation; staff explain what applies to you.
 See NYS WIC eligibility.

 Infants and children up to age five can be on WIC.
-Parents and caregivers who apply for WIC for a child can include dads, grandparents, foster parents, and other primary caregivers—not only mothers.
+Parents and caregivers who apply for a child can include dads, grandparents, foster parents, and other primary caregivers—not only mothers.
 ACCESS NYC states this explicitly.

 WIC is a supplemental nutrition program.
-At certification, WIC professionals check height, weight, iron, and health history (and related factors) to see if you or your child meet nutritional risk criteria set under federal rules.
+At certification, WIC professionals check height, weight, iron, and health history (and related factors) to see if you or your child meet nutritional risk criteria under federal rules.
 That step is normal and is how the program assigns your food package.

-The table below matches figures shown on ACCESS NYC as of its July 1, 2025 update.
+The table below matches figures on ACCESS NYC as of its July 1, 2025 update.
 Verify against NYS WIC income guidelines before sharing or printing.

 Household sizeYearly income (approx.)Monthly income (approx.)Weekly income (approx.)